-Our sales and marketing expenses consist primarily of costs incurred for compensation and benefit expenses for our sales and marketing employees, including stock-based awards, and allocated overhead, as well as commission payments to our sales employees, sales travel expenses and professional services for marketing costs.
+Our sales and marketing expenses consist primarily of costs incurred for compensation and benefit expenses for our sales and marketing employees, including stock-based awards.
+It also includes allocated overhead, commission payments, travel expenses and professional services for marketing activities.